rolling-scopes-school/tasks/react/modules/tasks/final.md

 ## Theoretical Notes

 This application is built around **OpenAPI/Swagger specifications**.
-You can use the [OpenAPI Initiative](https://www.openapis.org/) as a reference, along with tools like [Swagger UI](https://swagger.io/tools/swagger-ui/) as inspiration.
+You can use the [OpenAPI Initiative](https://www.openapis.org/) as a reference, along with tools like [Swagger UI](https://swagger.io/tools/swagger-ui/) as inspiration (if you aren't able to access the main link, you can try using [this link](https://forge.etsi.org/swagger/editor/)).

 The application consists of: